Sri Lanka: Magic & Mystery (11 days)

-In it’s BEST in TRAVEL rankings “The Lonely Planet” has named Sri Lanka as the number one destination in the World to visit in the year 2013 remarking that the total experience in Sri Lanka is truly a life changing experience for any traveler.
+The Lonely Planet’s “Best in Travel” ranking placed Sri Lanka as the #1 Destination in the World to visit in 2013 remarking that the total experience in Sri Lanka is truly a life changing experience for any traveler.
 This is no surprise to us.
-We began sending visitors to the Indian Ocean Isle in the late 1980’s only to witness it’s fall from popularity due to civil unrest.
+We began sending visitors to the Indian Ocean Isle in the late 1980’s only to witness its fall from popularity due to civil unrest.
 Now back in the spot-light Sri Lanka will likely rise once more to become one of the hottest holiday destinations for the travelers who seek multifaceted experiences at affordable prices.
-Always favourties are visits to Polonnaruwa, Sigiriya, Anuradhpaura and Kandy.
+Always favourites are visits to Polonnaruwa, Sigiriya, Anuradhpaura and Kandy.
 Now the newly opened East coast and less traveled areas in the Western coast are emerging new places to visit while Kalpitiya, Puttalam lagoon, Yala Reserve and Wilpattu National Park present opportunities for eco-tourism, bird watching and wildlife viewing.

 Airfare add-on from South India $ 230 CAD